nicktheo59/non-nicktheo59.github.io/index.md

 Progressive Web Apps - Deployment of the _beautiful_ sample Books search app, idea is to swap out the Google Books API for Youtube Video results using Audio Transcription Microservice + a TFIDF algorithm written in Python

-Glide - Ported a collection public domain audio files into a step-by-step language learning course (App-based), includes a chat feature to find fellow students to practise with, and a [dummy] directory of local 1-to-1 language tutors.
+Glide - Ported a collection of public domain audio files into a step-by-step language learning course (App-based), includes a chat feature to find fellow students to practise with, and a [dummy] directory of local 1-to-1 language tutors.
 Also works as a Chrome App. <br/>
 [Check it out here](https://wthwy.glideapp.io/)

 Ethereum / Solidity / Metamask - Deployed my own smart contract to the Test Network to prototype an idea using my own Tokens